Oboe Concerto (Carter)

 The Oboe Concerto is a concerto for solo oboe and orchestra by the American composer Elliott Carter.
 The work was commissioned by the conductor Paul Sacher for the oboist Heinz Holliger.
 It was first performed in Zürich, June 17, 1988, by Heinz Holliger and the Collegium Musicum Zürich under the conductor John Carewe.

 Composition

-The Oboe Concerto has a duration of roughly 25 minutes is composed in one continuous movement.
+The Oboe Concerto has a duration of roughly 25 minutes and is composed in one continuous movement.

 Instrumentation

 The concerto is scored for solo oboe and a small orchestra divided into two groups.
 The concertino group consists of the oboe, violas, and a percussionist.
 The larger group comprises flute (doubling piccolo, alto flute), clarinet (doubling bass clarinet), horn, trombone, one additional percussionist, and strings (violins I & II, violoncellos, and double basses).